Hi, my name is Spencer Nusbaum, a full-stack Software Developer with a focus in C++ and PHP realm development, and experience in much more.

-If you are interested in scheduling my services, please visit this page to request a quote:
+If you are interested in scheduling my consultant services, please visit and fill out the following page to request a quote:

-My brother is an artist and requested I help him create his website.
-I created both the content management side of things and the website itself, using artwork from my brother.
-You can view it here – AaronArtist.com.
+Created a website for an artist.
+I created both the content management side of things and the website structure itself.
+It made it using the artist's artwork and deisign goals.
 I wrote it in PHP, HTML and CSS with a MySQL database.
-It allows for a nice gallery of his art, serves as his portfolio, and is a point of contact for him.
+It allows for a nice gallery of art, serves as a portfolio, and is a point of contact for him.

 I’ve done a few videos on YouTube on game hacking.
 In total they provide enough information to tackle on other games.
-I do not condone illegal hacking, and I personally only mess with a game in single player mode.
+I do not condone illegal hacking, and I personally only manipulate a game in single player mode.
 This is useful knowlege on the innerworkings of a computer, and security in general.
-You can find my other videos here: https://www.youtube.com/c/CppObjectOrientedProgrammer.
+You can find my other videos here: https://www.youtube.com/c/CppObjectOrie....

-JEMS was a project I done for a freelance clientel who needed to manage clocking employees in and out, track customers history, manage inventory, track in-house processes, track in-house work areas, and even create and manage jobs.
+JEMS was a project I done for a freelance client who needed to manage clocking employees in and out, tracking customer history, managing inventory, tracking in-house processes, tracking in-house work areas, and even creating and managing jobs.
 It was a huge project, written in PHP with a bootstrap theme, some jQuery, and utilized MySQL for the database.
-I made two versions of it.

 IHEMS stands for Intelligent Home Energy Management System.
 It was a project I did during the last three years of high school, and consisted of three separate versions.
 The first version didn't do much but did report energy consumption back to a very primitive website.
 The second version consisted of a scheduling functionality, ethernet connections to devices, and a functional but primitive interface to control the devices.
 This second version won 4th place at Washington State Univeristy's Imagine Tomorrow competition and got $1000 given to my team, and $1000 for my school in 2012.
 The third and final version had WiFi enabled controllable devices, a complete scheduling system, with a system setup for RFID entrance/exit monitoring and control ability, light switch monitoring, and outlet controlling.
-This final version won 1st place at Washington State University's Image Tomorrow competition, $5,000 to my team as well as $5,000 to my school in 2013.
-It was primarily written in PHP, HTML, CSS, used MySQL, and for the electronics a C/C++ like Arduino language.
-I'm in the center of this picture, because I made all the electronics and software for the project.
+This final version won 1st place at Washington State University's Image Tomorrow competition, and a total of $10,000 - $5,000 to my team as well as $5,000 to my school, in 2013.
+It was primarily written in PHP, HTML, CSS, and used MySQL for the database.
+The electronics were home-made and Arduino based, controlled through a C/C++ like, Arduino software language.
+I'm in the center of this picture because I was the team lead and engineering club founding member, and designed all the electronics and software for the project.